seperman/deepdiff/docs/index.rst

     - `hahncastell.de <http://hahncastell.de>`_
     - `flexoptix.net <http://www.flexoptix.net>`_

 And thanks to the following people for their great contributions!
+This list is sorted by the contribution time.

 - nfvs for Travis-CI setup script.
 - brbsix for initial Py3 porting.